aiddata/geo-datasets/docs/prefect3-migration-tracker.md

   design is meant to be extended further — adding another MAP product (of either shape) needs only a new `DATASET_LOOKUP` entry and ingest JSON, no other code changes.
 See `malaria_atlas_project/README.md`.
+- **africa_child_mortality rebuilt**: moved from Workstream B into A. Was a standalone Py2 script (`rasterize_childmortality.py`) reading a point file from a fixed local path; now a Dataset/flow that downloads the source text file directly from its Dropbox share link (`?dl=1`, stable — no need for the ephemeral pre-signed `dl.dropboxusercontent.com` URL a browser session generates) and rasterizes it per decade with `distancerasters`, reusing the original rasterization logic.
+- **acled README** refreshed with source/citation/status; still Workstream B (no flow — rasterization was done manually in QGIS from point data).

 ## Sweep completed 2026-07-16 (commits 4ccd6c5, 2fe3bfc, 7682144, 3e88649, d42ae20)